 The calibration curve of the analyzer has been already calculated during the factory testing right before shipping.
 The end user does not have to recalculate all the five points each time: by performing a calibration at the full scale value, the curve can be recalculated automatically.
-Anyway it is possible to recalculate the curve to maximize the analyzer accuracy or to compensate matrix deviations after on-site installation when a process factor is not enough.
+Anyway it is possible to recalculate the curve to maximize the analyzer accuracy or to compensate matrix deviations after on-site installation.

 To do so, follow these steps:

-1. Prepare a set of standard solutions that cover the whole range of interest.

-2. Perform blank calibration as describe in section 7.3

-3. Make an analysis for each one of the standard solutions.
-You can proceed as in the twopoint calibration but do not press the calibrate button at the end of the analysis, instead go to MONITOR STATUS > ANALYSIS STATUS and take note of the mAbs value.
+- 1. Prepare a set of standard solutions at the following concentrations: - 25 % of full scale - 50 % of full scale - 75 % of full scale - Full scale - 2.
+Perform blank calibration as describe in section 7.3 - 3.
+Make an analysis for each one of the standard solutions.
+You can proceed as in the two-point calibration but do not press the calibrate button at the end of the analysis, instead go to MONITOR STATUS > ANALYSIS STATUS and take note of the mAbs value.
 Do this for every point to be measured.
-Repeating and averaging the analysis is not mandatory but advised.

-4. Go to CONFIGURATION > LINEARITY.
+Repeating and averaging the analysis is not mandatory but advised. - 4.
+Go to CONFIGURATION > LINEARITY.
 You will see the following page: